Devolver Digital: Big Fancy Press Conferences

-Devolver Digital announced in May 2017 that they were to hold a press conference at the E3 2017 exhibition event.
+Devolver Digital announced in May 2017 that it was to hold a press conference at the E3 2017 exhibition event.
 The conference deviated from common practice, as it was a pre-recorded satirical video, entitled the Big Fancy Press Conference, of a supposed live show, hosted by Devolver Digital's supposed chief synergy officer Nina Struthers, played by actress Mahria Zook.
 It included several mock announcements, such as that of a new microtransaction method where the customer could throw money at the screen to purchase items, and that of "Earliest Access", a parody on early access in which players could pre-order games that had yet to enter production.
 The video was directed by Don Thacker, the head of film production company Imagos Films.

 Another Big Fancy Press Conference was held at E3 2018, with Zook reprising her role.
 This show introduced on a new item called the "Lootboxcoin", a parody of both cryptocurrency and loot boxes, which was a plastic coin that had no actual value, but was made available for purchase from Devolver Digital's online store for a fluctuating price.
 The presentation explicitly stated that the coin was not a cryptocurrency, should not be considered currency and warned viewers that they could not buy anything with it.

 Devolver Digital held another Big Fancy Press Conference at E3 2019, revealing a direct-to-consumer "Devolver Direct" video (its name and format being a parody of Nintendo Direct).
 The show contained several announcements for actual games, including Devolver Bootleg, a collection of games parodying other games published by Devolver Digital.
 The game was released alongside the announcement, at a 1% discount.
 The music for the three conferences was composed by John Robert Matz; a compilation album, titled Devolver Digital Cinematic Universe: Phase 1 (Original Soundtrack), was released through label Materia Collective in June 2019.

 A second "Devolver Direct" was held on July 12, 2020.
 Alongside several game announcements (Both real and fake), Mock interviews with game characters and prominent industry figures, the Direct had frequent cutaways to the ongoing storyline established in past Devolver Directs: As characters try to save Nina who has been enslaved and transformed into a "Trans-interlocal Broadcast Conduit" from which she hosts the Directs against her will.
 The show culminates with the announcement of Devolverland Expo Simulator, a first person "Marketing Simulator" designed to replace the then cancelled E3 expo of that year.